Module 12: Landlord Access, Documentation & Record-Keeping – LandlordPass

 What counts as proper notice

-If you post the notice on the door or in the mailbox, "deemed receipt" rules may apply — commonly 3 days after posting.
+If you post the notice on the door or in the mailbox, “deemed receipt” rules apply under RTA s.90.
 Plan ahead so you still meet the 24-hour minimum after deemed receipt.
-(Policy Guideline 12 — Service Provisions.)
+(Policy Guideline 7 — Locks and Access.)

 Valid reasons for entry

-Repairs or maintenance (scheduled plumber, furnace service, smoke alarm checks), condition inspections (quarterly is the recommended frequency — see below), showings to prospective tenants or buyers (done reasonably, not open-house style), insurance-required inspections (your insurer may require periodic access), and strata-mandated access (fire inspections, plumbing work, window replacement).
+Repairs or maintenance (scheduled plumber, furnace service, smoke alarm checks), condition inspections (up to once per calendar month — see below), showings to prospective tenants or buyers (you or your agent must be present during all showings), insurance-required inspections, and strata-mandated access (fire inspections, plumbing work, window replacement).
+All purposes must be reasonable.
+(RTA s.29(1).)

 Entry without 24-hour notice

 You can enter without notice only in a real emergency — an active leak, fire, gas leak, or imminent danger to people or property.
-"I suspect damage" is not an emergency.
-"Water is coming through the ceiling into the unit below" is an emergency.
-Document the emergency thoroughly afterward.
+“I suspect damage” is not an emergency.
+“Water is coming through the ceiling into the unit below” is an emergency.
+Document the emergency thoroughly afterward: photos, timeline, and the specific reason you determined entry was immediately necessary.

 Access for insurance purposes

 Your landlord insurance policy may require annual inspections.
 This is a valid entry reason.
-State "insurance-required inspection" in your notice and keep the insurer's letter requiring it in the tenancy file.
-Include this requirement in the tenancy agreement so the tenant knows from the start.
+State “insurance-required inspection” in your notice and keep the insurer’s letter requiring it in the tenancy file.
+Consider including this requirement in the tenancy agreement so the tenant knows from the start.

 Access for strata requirements